silentgameplays/Simple-Arch-Linux-Setup/README.md

 # OpenMW and other mods
 * sudo pacman -S openmw
-* yay -S ecwolf
-* yay -S gzdoom
-* yay -S itch

 # Teamviewer from AUR:
 * yay -S teamviewer
-* sudo systemctl enable teamviewerd.service
+* sudo systemctl enable --now teamviewerd.service
-* sudo systemctl start teamviewerd.service

 # More mods,games and tools: